smittyfest/SICP/README.md

 SICP
 ====

-working through "Structure and Interpretation of Computer Programs"
+Working through "Structure and Interpretation of Computer Programs"